whosjorge23/flutterfolio/assets/assets/json/from_code_to_the_web.md

 ### Conclusion

-In just a few steps, you’ve gone from a blank Flutter project to a **fully deployed web app** hosted on **GitHub Pages** — free, fast, and version-controlled.
+In just a few steps, you’ve gone from a blank Flutter project to a **fully deployed web app** hosted on **GitHub Pages**: free, fast, and version-controlled.

 With the `--wasm` build option, your Flutter web apps run smoother than ever, bringing native-level performance to the browser.

 **A single codebase, one command, and your app is online.**
 Welcome to the future of web development, powered by Flutter.

 ---